syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Localization.md

 I> You need to change pager locale in `ej.Pager.Locale` object.

-## Excel-Filter Localization
+## Excel-filter Localization

-All text in Excel-Filter can be localized using the `ej.ExcelFilter.Locale` object.
+All text in Excel-filter can be localized using the `ej.ExcelFilter.Locale` object.
 Please find the table with list of properties and its value in locale object.

 <table>
 <tr>